 Perform a regular check around your car to identify any entry points that a rat can use to gain entry.
 Obviously, you can’t stop them from climbing into the engine bay because the whole underside of your car is an entry point!
 What you can do is stop them from getting into the area where you sit.
 Thoroughly check the entire area to see if there are any holes small enough for a rat to gain entry.

 It is important to remember that rats like a quiet, secluded spot to set up home.
-Your job is to make is less comfortable, and less secure than the rat thinks.
-That is a sure way to scare them away, but there will always be more so look upon it as a constant battle.
+Your job is to make it less comfortable and less secure than the rat thinks.
+That is a sure way to scare them away, but there will always be more, so look upon it as a constant battle.

 Rats can cause a lot of damage wherever they set up a nest, and your car is no exception.
 As rats have ever-growing teeth, they need to constantly gnaw on things to keep them at a decent length.
 Your car has many things that a rat can chew on, including wires, plastic, cloth, and even metal.
 The damage that rats can cause may end up costing you thousands!